 Editor Recommends: The Mirror and the Compass

 There is no dignified way to explain this drifting.
 It was an erosion, a silent retraction of shared time and space, as if someone had ever so slowly pulled us apart until we could hardly hear one another.
-I’d been the last to reach out, and when months passed without a response, I realised it was time to let go.
+I had been the last to reach out, and when months passed without a response, I realised it was time to let go.
 There is a particular kind of grief that accompanies such partings, the kind that lodges in your chest, barely noticeable but insistent.

 Why do we mourn the things we leave behind when we no longer fit in them?